Yesterday I woke to the headlines ‘British study finds risk of breast cancer nearly tripled by combined HRT’. Is this

 I watched the tweets and the story unfold during the day.
 Still not really that much wiser, I waited for the 6 o’clock news.
 And there it was, the story relegated in importance.
 Olympics first – understandable hero welcome – but then it wasn’t the next news story, or the next.

 Confused.
 I woke to alarming news that women taking HRT are at much higher risk of breast cancer than they’d thought before and by the end of the day the story was relegated to the end of the news stories.
 Why?

-We asked one of our menopause experts, Dr Louise Newson, who told us:
+We asked one of our menopause experts told us:

 ‘The findings of a recent study published in the British Journal of Cancer suggest that the increased risk of breast cancer among women taking the more common combined HRT in the longer term is slightly higher than previous studies have shown; their results showed closer to a threefold increase rather than a doubling for those taking HRT for over 15 years.